3 dead, 10 injured as tornado tears through North Carolina coast: ‘Something unlike I’ve ever seen’

 Conrow added that most of the damage, as well as all of the injuries and fatalities, unfolded in Ocean Ridge Plantation, an “exclusive and luxurious golf and beach community.”
 Some of the homes in the community were ripped from their foundations, according to WWAY.

-A tornado warning was issued shortly before midnight Tuesday in Brunswick County, which has a population of around 140,000 people.
+A tornado warning was issued shortly before midnight Tuesday in Brunswick County, which has a population of about 140,000 people.
 At midnight, a tornado was spotted in Honey Island, N.C., WWAY reported, close to 45 miles west of Wilmington.
 Shortly thereafter, the National Weather Service reported structural damage and power lines down along Highway 17 in Brunswick County.

 “Avoid the area,” the agency tweeted.